mjacobik/Time-Series-Analysis-with-ARMA/README.md

 Project made during Computer Analysis of Time Series Course at Wroclaw University of Science and Technology in cooperation with https://github.com/jesionka.

-It contains data preprocessing, decomposition of time series, time series analysis with ARMA, predictions and comparision to real data and also residual analysis.
+It contains data preprocessing, decomposition of time series, modelling it using ARMA, making predictions on validation dataset compared to real data and also residual analysis.